 Interactive engagement high school physics programs (e.g., Modeling Instruction) are associated with an increase in the number of students who intend to major in STEM, compared to lecture-based physics.
 They are highest in the world in science literacy.
 TIMSS Physics Achievement Comparison Study (2000.
 Table 15: 47% intend vs 32% in US.
 Table A4: 595 mean literacy vs 480 in USA) http://modeling.asu.edu/Evaluations/TIMSS_NSFphysicsStudy99.pdf

-MORE REFERENCES on the need for more Arizona students to take high school physics:
+MORE REFERENCES on the need to vastly increase enrollment in high school physics:

 High school physics enrollments and availability in U.S.A.